 Pet Owners Spend More on Dental Conditions than Prevention

 Brea, Calif.
 (Feb.
 4, 2014) – Veterinary Pet Insurance Co.
-(VPI), the nation’s oldest and largest provider of pet health insurance, is marking the occasion by reminding pet owners about the importance of regular dental care for their four-legged loved ones.
-In 2012, VPI policyholders spent more than $9.7 million on dental conditions and procedures, the sixth most common type of claim submitted to the Company during the year.
+(VPI), the nation’s first and largest provider of pet health insurance, marks February as Pet Dental Health Month by reminding pet owners about the importance of regular dental care for their four-legged loved ones.
+In 2013, VPI policyholders spent more than $11.2 million on dental conditions and procedures, the fourth most common type of claim submitted to the Company last year.

 According to the American Veterinary Medical Association (AVMA), an organization dedicated to advancing the science and art of veterinary medicine, 80 percent of dogs and 70 percent of cats show signs of oral disease by the age of three.
 VPI encourages pet owners to have their pets’ oral health evaluated bi-annually by a veterinarian.
-Dr. Carol McConnell, VPI’s chief veterinary medical officer for VPI recommends, “Regular veterinary examinations are critical because they include an oral health and dental evaluation, just like when we go to the dentist.
-Your veterinarian may also recommend that you brush your pets’ teeth between veterinary visits, with the goal of preventing the build up of yellow-brown crusts of tartar along the gum lines, and bleeding or pain when the gums or mouth are touched, even during the simple process of your pet eating food.”
+Carol McConnell, DVM, MBA, vice president and chief veterinary medical officer for VPI recommends, “Regular veterinary examinations are critical because they include an oral health and dental evaluation, just like when we go to the dentist.
+Your veterinarian may also recommend that you brush your pets’ teeth between veterinary visits, with the goal of preventing the build up of yellow-brown crusts of tartar along your pets’ gum line.
+Tartar can lead to inflammation or pain when the gums or mouth are touched, even during the simple process of your pet eating food.”

-The American Veterinary Dental College’s formal list of indicators that a dog or cat may have dental disease includes:
+The AVMA’s list of signs that dental disease has already started in a dog or cat includes:

 - Bad breath